 net operating income = gross operating income – operating expenses

 Where the calculation of net operating income becomes a bit more difficult is determining exactly what falls into the “Gross Operating Income” and “Total Operating Expense” categories.
 The task is made more complicated by the fact that it can be slightly different from one property to another.
 As such it is helpful to look at the details of each category.

 Gross Operating Income

 Gross Operating Income is the sum of all property income less vacancy.
 It can be useful to view the components in a table (NOTE: The exact terminology may vary from one deal to another)

 Once Gross Operating Income is calculated, operating expenses are deducted.
 Again, the exact expenses required to operate a property may vary from one to another, but they generally fall into the below categories:

-Subtracting the two components from each other, Gross Operating Income – Total Operating Expenses, results in a property’s Net Operating Income.
+Subtracting the two components from each other, gross operating income – total operating expenses, results in a property’s net operating incomenet operating income.

 ¹There is some disagreement about whether Reserves should be included above or below the NOI line.
 Methodology may vary from one deal to another